 - Highly flexible

-- Lots of little design touches, like the cell phone holder tucked into the center column, that display a high attention to detail
+- Lots of little design touches, like the phone holder tucked into the center column

 - The carbon fiber version is very expensive

 - Not designed for very heavy camera/lens combinations

 2. Benro MeFOTO Roadtrip (Best budget landscape tripod)

 If you’re a landscape photographer on a budget, you can’t go wrong with the Benro MeFOTO Roadtrip.
 It’s not as compact or versatile as other items on this list, but it offers amazing flexibility – especially considering the price.

 The legs fold up around the ball head to save space, and you can lock them into several positions during setup.
 The center column makes it easy to adjust your landscape photography framing along the vertical axis, and it extends the overall height of this tripod to 61 in (157 cm), which should suit the needs of many landscape photographers reasonably well.